-In response to the COVID-19 outbreak, the Board has moved the May 2020 sitting of the computer-based national psychology exam from delivery in test centres across Australia, to online proctoring.
+In response to the COVID-19 outbreak, the Board has moved the May 2020 and August 2020 sittings of the computer-based national psychology exam from delivery in test centres across Australia, to online proctoring.
 This will eliminate face-to-face interactions at test centres and help to minimise domestic travel.

 Online proctoring of the exam enables exam candidates to complete their requirements for general registration in the safety of their home or workplace (where available).

-The change to online proctoring is a temporary change in response to COVID-19 applying only to the May sitting of the exam.
-We will update you about the plans for the July and November 2020 exams as COVID-19 evolves and the situation becomes clearer.
+The change to online proctoring is a temporary change in response to COVID-19 applying only to the May and August sitting of the exam.
+We will update you about the plans for the November 2020 exam as COVID-19 evolves, we know more about the relaxation of restrictions, and the situation becomes clearer.

 The following FAQ are intended to inform candidates about the online proctored exam experience, including how to prepare for the exam and what to expect during the exam.